-Support Service Professionals must have one of the following within 9 months of hire:
+Staff working directly with the participant must have one of the following within 9 months of hire: Hold a Certified Employment Support Professional (CESP) credential from the Association of People Supporting Employment First (APSE); or

-- Hold a Certified Employment Support Professional (CESP) credential from the Association of People Supporting Employment First (APSE); or - Have been awarded a Basic Employment Services Certificate of Achievement or a Professional Certificate of Achievement in Employment Services from an Association of Community Rehabilitation Educators (ACRE) organizational member that has ACRE-approved training.
+• Have been awarded a Basic Employment Services Certificate of Achievement or a Professional Certificate of Achievement in Employment Services from an Association of Community Rehabilitation Educators (ACRE) organizational member that has ACRE-approved training.

-Newly hired Support Service Professionals who do not have the required certification when hired must work under the supervision of someone who is certified.
-This can occur no longer than nine months from the date of hire to allow the new Support Service Professional time to obtain the certification.
+Newly hired staff who do not have the required certification when hired must work under the supervision or mentorship of someone who is certified.
+This can occur no longer than nine months from the date of hire to allow the new staff time to obtain the certification.